ETSU launches 3-year medical degree program - NewsBreak

 Related

-ROGERSVILLE — The Teaching as a Profession (TAP) program at Cherokee High School, Volunteer High School and Clinch School introduces students to the teaching side of education and inspires some of them to become teachers.
-Volunteer CTE Principal Claire Bass said school officials decided to offer the program because...
+ROGERSVILLE— The Teaching as a Profession (TAP) program at Cherokee High School, Volunteer High School and Clinch School exposes students to the teaching side of education and prepares them to become teachers one day.
+VHS CTE Principal Claire Bass said they decided to offer the program because they saw...

 Northeast Aviation Technology open house set Feb.
 16